kumagai-group/pydefect/docs_rst/tutorial.rst

 Note that the structure optimization must be generally iterated with 1.3 times larger cutoff energy until the forces and stresses converge at the first ionic step.
-Such iteration of the vasp calculations is not supported by pydefect, but one can easily write the simple runshell scripts to do so.
+Such iteration of the vasp calculations is not supported by :code:`pydefect`, but one can easily write the simple runshell scripts to do so.

 ============================================================================
 2. Calculation of band, DOS, and dielectric tensor